All Episodes

 I think that's why we need to.

-It would have amended the constitution that all Supreme Court uh uh judges have to be registered democrats.
+They would have amended the Constitution that all Supreme Court judges have to be registered Democrats.

 They would have done something ridiculous like that.

-Well, you know, I I think you know we should have an amendment that says that the the Supreme Court is set at nine nine justices or whatever it is, just set a cap.
+Well, you know, I think we should have an amendment that says that the Supreme Court is set at nine justices or whatever it is.

 I think that's an easy reform because that would prevent packing of the courts.